CyberCondor/CyberCondor/README.md

 <details>
 	<summary><h3>👁‍🗨 whois CyberCondor</h3></summary>
 		CyberCondor is a life-long learner, a security geek, a researcher, and a friend.
 With the power of Google, CyberCondor has surfed many webs and has compiled much data.
-Through the Internet, CyberCondor's journey can <em>and will</em> be shared.
+Through the Internet, CyberCondor's journey <em>will</em> be shared.
 </details>
 <sub><sup>Code comming soon! - December 2022</sup></sub>